Things to Do in Mexico City

 Mexico City for Architects

 Architecture is yet another category in which Mexico City shines.
-Starting with the ZĂłcalo, or the main square in the city center, you can literally see different millenia of architecture collide.
+Starting with the Zócalo, or the main square in the city center, you can literally see different millenia of architecture collide.
 Built on top of the old ceremonial center for the Aztecs, the square is just a few steps from Templo Mayor, the remains of a massive Aztec temple from the 14th and 15th centuries.
 And today the square is surrounded by gorgeous examples of Renaissance, Baroque, and Neoclassical architecture.
-Paseo de la Reforma is also worth a stroll, featuring the impressive Monumento a la RevoluciĂłn (which has a great view too!) and the Angel of Independence, among dozens of other monuments and buildings.
+Paseo de la Reforma is also worth a stroll, featuring the impressive Monumento a la Revolución (which has a great view too!) and the Angel of Independence, among dozens of other monuments and buildings.

 To dive deeper into the city’s architecture, old and new, you can check out the aforementioned National Museum of Architecture.
 But we also recommend the Casa Estudio Luis Barragán, the home and studio of the Pritzker-winning architect.
-(Make sure to get a reservation well ahead of time, or see it on a custom tour with Context!)

 Mexico City for Foodies